walkerRnD/codebuff/npm-app/README.md

 ## Features

-- Interacts with your codebase using natural language
+- Understands your whole codebase
-- Reads and writes files within your project directory
+- Creates and edits multiple files based on your request
-- Runs commands in your terminal
+- Can run your tests or type checker or linter; can install packages
-- Scrapes the web to gather information for tasks
+- It's powerful: ask Codebuff to keep working until it reaches a condition and it will.

-Ask Codebuff to implement small features, write unit tests, write scripts, or give advice.
+Our users regularly use Codebuff to implement new features, write unit tests, refactor code,write scripts, or give advice.

 ## Knowledge Files